 State and national industrial relations systems

-There are two different systems of employment regulation that operate in Western Australia – the Western Australian state industrial relations system and the national industrial relations system, each with different employment laws, awards and minimum conditions.
+There are two different systems of employment regulation that operate in Western Australia – the Western Australian state industrial relations system and the national industrial relations system.

-It is important that you correctly identify which system applies to your business as this will determine the relevant legislation and your employer obligations.
-Which system applies to you depends on whether your business is a Constitutional Corporation or not.
+It is important that you know which system applies to your business as this will determine the employment laws that apply to the business and your obligations as an employer.

 Employment law for a family run business

 A common workplace myth across many industries is that if your children, siblings or any other family members work for your business you are not required to comply with employment law.

 Family members working in a business are deemed to be employees and are entitled to correct pay and conditions under State or national employment laws including (but not limited to):

 - Meal breaks; and

 - Parental, long service, annual and sick leave.